TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

      workOnSubpart = DOCUMENT
    }

 In this example a template named test.tmpl is loaded and used.
+The subpart "HELLO" and the mark "Testmark" in the template file will be replaced with the output of the according cObjects.